 This full-time position is based on a fixed-term contract ending June 30th, 2023.

-• Computational modelling of behavioural data supported by an experienced modelling group
+• Using and implementing complex cutting-edge data analysis methods, supported by an experienced group of colleagues

 • Attending regular CRC meetings for cross-disciplinary exchange of research findings

-• Preparing manuscripts and presenting results at conferences
+• Preparing manuscripts for publication and presenting results at conferences

-• Doctoral degree in Psychology, Cognitive Neuroscience, Computational Neuroscience, or related disciplines
+• Doctoral degree in cognitive neuroscience, psychology, or related disciplines

-• Strong background in conducting fMRI experiments as well as analysing behavioural and functional MRI data, including knowledge of common software packages (e.g. SPM, FSL, Freesurfer, Presentation, Psych-Toolbox)
+• Strong background in conducting EEG or TMS experiments as well as analysing behavioural and EEG/TMS data, including knowledge of common software packages (e.g. Fieldtrip, Brain Vision Analyzer, Brain Voyager, Presentation, Psych-Toolbox)

-• Solid Programming skills in Matlab, R or Python
+• Good coding skills in Matlab or Python

 • Keen interest in experimental approaches to study complex human behaviour